Heart-filled conversations don’t often surface with work colleagues.

 I could see the gears turning in his head.
 Men, I’ve learned, hate nothing more than feeling helpless.
 They love an action plan.
 We walked out the courtyard where we met unexpectedly and toward the building where we both had different meetings to attend.

 Spontaneous heart to hearts seem to be happening more and more these days as people I know discover Silent Sorority and place themselves in context as they read.
-It’s been several years now since I began to make peace with my life, but I’m surprised, still, by how readily the emotions flood back with a memory, a scene, a conversation.
+It’s been several years now since I began to make peace with my life, but I’m surprised, still, by how readily the emotions and memories of darkness flood back with a scene, a conversation.

 I made my way down the hall, past colleagues many of whom still know nothing of my personal drama, of all that came before in my once secret life.
 I found my office, opened my work email and lost myself in a project that required no emotion, only thought.